Hesse: Aerospace

-Optics & Electronics
+Optics and electronics

 Companies with an international reputation are located outside the Rhine-Main region in Wetzlar.
 There is the center of the optical, electrical and precision engineering industries, Leitz, Leica, Minox, Hensoldt (Zeiss) and Brita with several plants in central Hesse.

 Oculus Optikgeräte manufactures Scheimpflug tomographs for examining the anterior segment of the eye, topographers for measuring the anterior surface of the cornea, tonometers for assessing the biomechanical properties of the cornea, a wide-angle observation system for vitreous body surgery, universal trial goggles for subjective refraction, various perimeters for visual field testing and vision testing devices for testing eyesight.

 Electrical transformers are produced by Hitachi ABB Power Grids in Hanau and Siemens Energy in Frankfurt-am-Main.
 SMA Solar Technology manufactures an inverters for photovoltaic systems.
 Rittal is specialized on electrical enclosure situated in Herborn and Eschenburg.
 Power semiconductors from IXYS in Lampertheim and UV and infrared lamps from Heraeus.

-IT & Telecom
+IT and telecom

 Many IT and telecommunications companies are located in Hesse, many of them in Frankfurt and Darmstadt, like Software AG (Darmstadt), T-Systems (Frankfurt and Darmstadt), Deutsche Telekom (laboratories in Darmstadt), DB Systel (Frankfurt), Lufthansa Systems (Raunheim near Frankfurt) and DE-CIX (Frankfurt).

-Food & Beverage
+Food and beverage

 Sweet making is typical, there are 2 big factories: Ferrero, Stadtallendorf and Baronie (Sarotti), Hattersheim am Main.
 Frankfurter Sausage is famous, but there is also other sorts like Frankfurter Rindswurst, Ahle Wurst.

 Beverage industry is well-developed and manufactures sparkling wine (Sekt), white wine (Riesling), mineral waters (Selters), beers (Radeberger) and cider.

 In Frankfurt-Oberrad exists growing of wild herbs for green sauce and monument.

-Defunct Industries
+Defunct industries

 The leather industry was predominantly based in Offenbach, but is now extinct, existing only in museums.
 The same happened with Frankfurt's fur industry and Hanau's jewelry industry.

-Typical Hesse's Products
+Typical Hesse's products

 Unemployment

 The Hochtaunuskreis has the lowest unemployment rate at 3.8% while the independent city of Kassel has the highest rate nationally at 12.1%.
 In October 2018 the unemployment rate stood at 4.4% and was lower than the national average.